 Style Ideas for Your Coastal Dining Room

 What better to start a new year than with a fresh new vibe in your home furnishings?
 Here in southern California, a perennial favorite is coastal style.
 Not only does it make sense based on our location, but it evokes a feeling of being washed clean, enjoying good times on the beach and hearing soothing ocean waves all of which we as humans are so inexplicably drawn toward.
-If you are looking for style ideas for your coastal dining room, add these materials, designs, colors, and concepts.
+If you are looking for design ideas for your coastal style dining room, add these materials, designs, colors, and concepts.

-When you wish to embody coastal design in your dining room, start by assessing the outdoor environment right in your backyard.
+When you wish to embody coastal style in your dining room, start by assessing the outdoor environment right in your backyard.
 Natural materials are ideal when striving for artless, beachy design elements.
 Wicker and rattan pieces are very organic, as are wood furnishings crafted with living edges that resemble driftwood.
 Sea glass is another idea upon which to draw.

 The Milo Live Edge Wood Table is the perfect example of organic material that looks perfectly at home in a beachside environment.
 It is made of solid, North American-sourced birch wood, but is also available with a glass top.
 The light gray upholstery on the chairs really helps the entire set look and feel as if it washed up on the shore.